raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Self remove a client from a group

 A request from a client to remove itself from the group.
 If it's the last client of a user, this effectively removes the user from the group.
+Note that this request only contains a proposal, so the client is not effectively removed from the group until another group member commits that proposal.
+See
+{{proposals-by-reference}} for more details.

 ~~~
 struct {
   MLSMessage proposal;
 } SelfRemoveClientRequest;
 ~~~

-TODO: Add discussion regarding the difficulty of self-removals in MLS.

 ### Validation